README.md clean up readme 2 revisions

 # make and add changes

 When you push a patch branch, Gitpatch assigns branch ownership to you.
-After that, only you can update that branch.
-Of course, repository maintainers still have full access and can push to all branches.
+After that, only you (and repository maintainers) can update that branch.

 Updating a Patch #